-Applications can also be submitted electronically to email@example.com.
-Incomplete applications won’t be considered.
+Applications can also be submitted electronically in PDF format to email@example.com.
+Incomplete applications will not be considered.

 The Computer Science department offers an Information Assurance and Security (IA) certificate program at both graduate and undergraduate levels.
 At the undergraduate level, students successfully passing the following three courses are eligible to receive the IA certificate: